Image by Flood.

 You know that writing is a political, ethical thing and that you will have to look outside the professional world of both N.Y.C. and the M.F.A. in order to keep that vision of writing alive.
 You know (James) Baldwin’s words, and you repeat them to yourself every day.
 “Find a way to keep alive and write.
 There is nothing else to say.”

 No recipes.
 No advice.
 Find a way to keep alive and write.

 Writing these newsletter pieces about the how of writing keeps me alive, and honest, too.
-By promising to deliver something to you twice a week, I force myself to write and to read.
+By promising to deliver something to you about once a week, I force myself to write and to read.
 And I’m creating something I need, rather desperately it seems, a place where writing is more than just starting (ala Steven Pressfield’s The War of Art) and more than just finishing.
 It’s about striving and sweating and suffering through tremendous periods where all I am managing to do, in the words of Stephen King, is shovel shit from a sitting position.